cyrraz/plothist/docs/usage/misc.rst

    def renormalize(pdf, x_range, n_bins, n_data):
       """
-      Renormalize a PDF to the number of data events.
+      Renormalize a PDF to its corresponding number of data events.

       Parameters
       ----------